python4geeks/Hactoberfest2022/Designs/README.md

 # Designs

-## Hi Contibutors add designs that has unique Ideas and can trigger a person to build something new out of it.
+## Hi Contibutors, add designs that has unique Ideas and can trigger a person to build something new out of it.